-- The provision of a mid-day meal in all primary and special schools with a choice of course wherever possible. - The provision of a mid-day meal in all secondary schools on a cafeteria basis with an individual pricing system. - Free School Meals will be provided for pupils whose parents receive Income Support, Income Based Jobseekers Allowance, Support under Part VI of the Immigration and Asylum Seekers Act 1999, Employment and Support Allowance (Income Related), Child Tax Credit (without Working Tax Credit) with an annual income of £16,190 or less (subject to review by the Welsh Government), Guarantee element of State pension Credit, Working Tax Credit "run-on", Universal Credit.

-Free school milk is provided for primary school children from the ages of 3 to 6 years old in those schools which elect to join the Welsh Government funded schemes.
+- The provision of a mid-day meal in all primary and special schools with a choice of course wherever possible. - The provision of a mid-day meal in all secondary schools on a cafeteria basis with an individual pricing system. - Free School Meals will be provided for pupils whose parents receive Income Support, Income Based Jobseekers Allowance, Support under Part VI of the Immigration and Asylum Seekers Act 1999, Employment and Support Allowance (Income Related), Child Tax Credit (without Working Tax Credit) with an annual income of £16,190 or less (subject to review by the Welsh Government), Guarantee element of State pension Credit, Working Tax Credit "run-on", Universal Credit, Universal credit(If earned income is included in the assessment of UC it must be less than £616.66). - Free school milk is provided for primary school children from the ages of 3 to 6 years old in those schools which elect to join the Welsh Government funded schemes.